reza7277/Aztec-node/README.md

 ### Additional Information

-For further guides, questions, or support related to the Aztec node, join the official Telegram channel: [Airdrop Node Telegram](https://t.me/Web3loverz).
+For further guides, questions, or support related to the Aztec node, join the official Telegram channel: [Web3Loverz](https://t.me/Web3loverz).

 With the steps above, you can now obtain the Apprentice role in the Aztec Discord after waiting some time and providing the required data!